 According to research by Engineering UK, young people underestimate the levels of pay engineers can earn.
 So, for their matter, do their parents.
 In other words, the notion that a career in STEM can bring some very handsome rewards is all but unrecognised.

 This is an absurd situation.
 Most young people want jobs that are going to earn them a lot of money.
 It’s a competitive world out there, so why pretend salary isn’t a motivating factor?

-Let’s not beat about the bush: more needs to be done to advertise the fact that those who choose a career in STEM are likely to be paid well.
+Let’s not beat around the bush; more needs to be done to advertise the fact that those who choose a career in STEM are likely to get a decent wage.
 The same applies for any career that offers an attractive wage.
-Being too polite to talk about money does nothing for either employers or, more importantly, their would-be employees.
+Being too polite to talk about money does nothing for either employers or, more importantly, their would-be women employees.

-Laurie Cohen is a Professor of Work and Organisation at Nottingham University Business School and the author of Imagining Women’s Careers.
+Laurie Cohen is a Professor of Work and Organisation at Nottingham University Business School.
+As well as, the author of Imagining Women’s Careers.